ScilifelabDataCentre/OrderPortal/README.md

 The OrderPortal system can be used for several facilities within the same organisation by running several completely separate instances.

-The current design sets up user accounts for each instance separately, using email address as the user account identifier.
-We decided against a database design involving a single user account database for all facilities, for conceptual simplicity.
+The current design of the system implies user accounts being defined for each OrderPortal instance separately.
+We decided against a design involving a single user account database for all facilities, for conceptual simplicity.
 This decision may be revisited in the future.
+The email address as used as the user account identifier.

 The design of the order form setup is fairly general; there is nothing that is hardcoded for scientific or genomics data _per se_.
 The form